Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Moqui Sand Caves Trailhead Parking

-Parking for the Moqui Sand Caves is located in a large dirt parking lot just off Highway 89, just north of Kanab.
+Parking for the Moqui Sand Caves is located in a large dirt parking lot directly off Highway 89, just outside of Kanab.

 Google Maps Directions: Moqui Sand Caves Trailhead